telecomcraft/homelabs/docs/labs/networks/general/exploring-subnets-broadcast-domains-and-bridges-in-proxmox.md

 bridge and assigned an IPv4 address in the `10.0.1.0/24` subnet.
 These two factors are the key to understanding what is happening behind the scenes.

-In this lab, we're going to begin exploring the concepts of subnets, broadcasting domains, and bridges to allow our hosts to communicate.
+In this lab, we're going to begin exploring the concepts of subnets, broadcasting domains, and bridges to allow our hosts to communicate (or not, in some cases).
 Along the way, we'll see how these fundamental concepts lay the foundation for us to build increasingly complex labs.

 ## Step 1: Examining the State of Our Network Hosts